-P-12 refers to preschool through twelfth grade.

-- Curriculum materials are educational resources that provide curriculum and instructional experiences for P-12 students.
+- P-12 refers to preschool through 12th grade. - Curriculum materials are educational resources that provide curriculum and instructional experiences for P-12 students.
 These materials are used by educators to develop curricula and lesson plans and may also be used in actual instructional situations with P-12 students.
 These materials also provide information for those doing research. - Curriculum Materials Center (CMC) refers to a physical location of a curriculum materials collection.
-Curriculum materials centers are often housed in a main campus library, a branch library building, or in an academic building housing the campus education academic programs.

-CMC users are education students and faculty, and may also include P-12 educators, other students, and community members as defined by the CMC's mission.
+Curriculum materials centers are often housed in a main campus library, a branch library building, or in an academic building housing the campus education academic programs. - CMC users are education students and faculty, and may also include P-12 educators, other students, and community members as defined by the CMC's mission. - Director refers to the librarian who has primary responsibility for the CMC: its facilities, administration, collection, personnel, and services.